SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/bubble-sort.md

 # Bubbled Sort Algorithm

-Imagine you have a group of friends lined up based on their heights, and you want to sort them from shortest to tallest using the bubble sort algorithm.
+Imagine you have a group of friends lined up based on their heights, and you want to sort them from shortest to tallest using the `bubble sort algorithm`.

 Step 1: Compare adjacent **heights** and swap if necessary.